RyanBalshaw/sjmelck_pages/content/blog/logistic-regression.md

 \ln \frac{p(y = 1\vert \mathbf{x}, {\boldsymbol{\zeta}})}{p(y = 0\vert \mathbf{x}, {\boldsymbol{\zeta}})} = \mathbf{w}^T \mathbf{x} + b = z(\boldsymbol{\zeta}, \mathbf{x}).
 $$

 This is primarily useful as it provides an indication of what is being learnt by the model: the mapping $z$ represents the log-odds between the two classes.
-How does it do this?
-Consider these three scenarios:
+What is the implication of representing the log-odds?
+Let's consider these three scenarios, but I challenge you to think about it yourself before viewing the answers:
 1. $p(y = 1\vert \mathbf{x}, {\boldsymbol{\zeta}}) = p(y = 0\vert \mathbf{x}, {\boldsymbol{\zeta}})$
 2. $p(y = 1\vert \mathbf{x}, {\boldsymbol{\zeta}}) > p(y = 0\vert \mathbf{x}, {\boldsymbol{\zeta}})$
 3. $p(y = 1\vert \mathbf{x}, {\boldsymbol{\zeta}}) < p(y = 0\vert \mathbf{x}, {\boldsymbol{\zeta}})$

-In the first scenario, we recover
+{{< reveal "In the first scenario, we recover:" >}}

 $$
 \begin{aligned}